mirswith/trump-bites/README.md

 Free and open source code to the T.Rump Bites Chrome extension that makes news fun again!

-This extension makes the news fun by replacing all instances of Careless Dipstick with text that is more applicable to how we all feel; note that statement only works if the extension is not running. :D
+This extension makes the news fun by replacing all instances of Trump with text that is more applicable to how we all feel; note that statement only works if the extension is not running. :D